idealo/deckard/README.md

 # Deckard
 ## Declarative Kafka Resource Definitions

-Deckard enables you to create Kafka producers by just declaring interfaces like this:
+The Deckard library enables you to easily create Kafka producers by just declaring interfaces like this:

 ````java
 @KafkaProducer(topic="my.topic")